 Hoarder cleanings are unique in that there are so many different elements involved in them.
 Many times, what some people consider hoarding is actually clutter and disorganization.
 Homes affected by hoarding are normally labeled as having lost some, most, or all use of functionality of its rooms.

-Some of the factors that are involved in the price of hoarding cleanup is the presence of biohazardous material.
+Some of the factors that are involved in the price of hoarder cleanings is the presence of biohazardous material.
 Biohazardous material can be defined as infectious agents or hazardous biological materials that present a risk or potential risk to the health of humans, animals or the environment.
-Most biohazard cleaning companies offering hoarder cleaning, but not all hoarding environments containg biohazardous material.
+Most biohazard cleaning companies offering hoarder cleanings, but not all hoarding environments containg biohazardous material.
 Biohazard cleanup is extremely specialized and requires a high degree of training, specialized knowledge, and specialized equipment.
 Many biohazard cleaning companies charge between $200 – $300 per employee hour plus costs (PPE, disposal fees, mileage, per-diems) while remediating the biohazard threat.
-Because of the specialization of these services, hoarding jobs containing biohazardous materials cost significantly more than hoarding environments without biohazards present.
+Because of the specialization of these services, hoarder cleanings containing biohazardous materials cost significantly more than hoarder cleanings without biohazards present.

 Another factor that can greatly increase the price of hoarding jobs is the presence of hazardous materials.
 Similar to biohazardous material, hazardous materials pose a risk to individuals and the environment.
 A company that specializes in dealing with hazardous materials must be hired to remove them and this type of service is extremely expensive.
 Hazmat companies can charge $200 – $400 per employee hour plus costs while working in a hazardous material environment.